shkyler/gmit-pands-project/README.md

 In this section of the project, the iris data set will be analysed using the irisanalyser.py software.
 The iris data set was originally collected by Edgar Anderson while studying the morphologic differences between the 3 iris species in the the data set.
 This analysis will focus on this and use this iris try to determine if it would be possible to classify any iris flower by species based on the the lengths and widths of the petals and sepals alone.

 #### 4.1.1 Mixed Species Histograms
-This initial analysis of the will create a mixed species histogram for each of the four data columns in the data set.
+This initial analysis of the data will create a mixed species histogram for each of the four data columns in the data set.
 This aims to determine the following:

-1. Is there a obvious grouping for each species?
+1. Is there an obvious grouping for each species?
 1. Are the groupings for each species distinct and well defined?
 1. Do the groupings for each species overlap?

 **_Sepal Length Mixed Species Histogram_**

-The mixed species hisogram for the sepal length is shown below:
+The mixed species histogram for the sepal length is shown below:

 ![histseplen](/img/histseplen.png)

 As can be see from above there is not an obvious grouping for each of the 3 species.
-The setosa sepals are generally longer, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, however there is a lot of overlap between the species, particualrly between the versicolor and virginca species.
+The setosa sepals are generally shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, however there is a lot of overlap between the species, particualrly between the versicolor and virginca species.
 It would make it dificult to determine an exact species based on the sepal lengths of the flowers.

 **_Sepal Width Mixed Species Histogram_**